Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 The migration tool hits the HTTP APIs endpoint for the $export operation, the response contains export operation Content-Location URL.
 The content-location URL give the status on export operation.
 Each $export operation status is stored in Azure storage table.

-The migration tool exports 30 days which is configurable by using parameters: ExportChunkTime and ExportChunkDuration of data from API for FHIR in each export operation.
+The migration tool exports 100M resources under 30 days which is configurable by using parameters: ExportChunkTime, ExportChunkDuration and ChunkLimit of data from API for FHIR in each export operation.

-#### How to configure Chunk Duration and Time for export.
+#### How to configure Chunk Duration,Time and Size for export.
 1. Open the Data migration Azure function.
 2. Go to the environment variable setting and under it go to App Setting.
 3. Set the below configuration as per the need: